Letter 22: The Signal - Attuning to the Pulse of Life

 Standing there, drinking it in, swimming in the ocean of creation, my soul soared.
 I began to scan my surroundings with this fresh lens, perceiving details I don’t generally notice.
 As I glanced toward the entrance of the museum, I suddenly saw him.

-He was there all along, but I didn’t see him.
+He was there all along.
 He was holding a large black broom, sweeping the floor.
 My eyes rested on him, watching his intent movements.
 I could feel the total focus and care present in his being.
 There was a sacred devotion in his actions.
-He was not merely sweeping the floor; he seemed to be serving something greater.
+He was not merely sweeping; he seemed to be serving something greater.

-I looked around to see if anyone else noticed him.
-Like me moments before, no one did.
-I walked over and said, “hello.”
+I walked over and said, “Hello.”
 He broke into a huge smile.
 We talked about the weather, about winter finally ending.
 He asked and I responded that I am waiting for someone to join me.
-I noted and acknowledged him for the care he put into his work.
-He exuded light, and proudly shared his story with me.
+I thanked him for the care he brought into his work.
+He positively exuded light as he shared his story with me.
+I felt his joyful pride in his work.

 When my friend arrived, he set down his broom and stepped away, returning a moment later with two museum tickets held out in his hand.
 I was speechless.
 In that instant, I knew that beneath the surface of our encounter we had touched something profound—an intimate moment of genuine connection between our deepest selves.